Regional Director, Middle East and North Africa

-Renata Tavara joined WMF Peru in 2016 as Assistant to the Executive Director, and today works closely with Martha on WMF Peru’s various projects across the country.
+Renata Tavara joined WMF Peru in 2016 as Assistant to the Executive Director, and today works closely on WMF Peru’s various projects across the country.
 In close collaboration with WMF headquarters in New York, Renata supports the development of projects at a regional level.

 Teresa Veiga de Macedo

 Teresa Veiga de Macedo joined WMF’s affiliate in Portugal in 2013, and has since then been responsible for implementing and coordinating projects such as the Jeronimós Monastery Conservation Plan.
 At Jeronimós Monastery, where WMF has been active since 1999, Teresa is working to implement a 10-phase plan to minimize the risk of deterioration at the monument and ensure a cohesive treatment of the whole site.
 Scheduled to conclude in 2023, the project requires the close collaboration of a wide range of specialists, including historians, scientists, and conservators.